Adult-Acne Causes, Treatment and Prevention

 6. Stress: Stress causes your oil glands to overcompensate.

-Adult Acne Treatment or Cure
+Adult Acne Treatment

 Acne that occurs in adulthood due to hormonal changes (hormonal acne ) generally do not respond to the over-the-counter treatments available for teenage acne cure.The hormonal adult acne treatment requires a visit to your doctor who may treat you to get your hormones in check.